 Random initialization and polarization.
-The learning algorithm is initialized by learning from image patches randomly cropped from the training images.
+As mentioned above, the learning algorithm is initialized by learning from image patches randomly cropped from the training images.
 As a result, the initially learned templates are rather meaningless, but meaningful templates emerge very quickly after a few iterations.
-See Figure 7(a) for an illustration.

 During the template matching pursuit process of the first iteration, we continue to select templates even if the template matching scores are below zero.
-We stop the template matching pursuit process for each \mathbf{I}m when all the candidate templates are inhibited on \mathbf{I}m .
-That is because the initial templates in the dictionary are rather random, so we force them to explain the whole image of \mathbf{I}m even if the templates do not match the image well.
+In the first iteration, we stop the template matching pursuit process for each \mathbf{I}m when all the candidate templates are inhibited on \mathbf{I}m .
+That is because the initial templates in the dictionary are rather random, so we force them to explain the whole image of \mathbf{I}m even if the initial templates do not match the image well.